jacoduplessis/calendar/readme.md

 ### `entries` [Array]

 Entries to display.
-See below.
+See `Entry Object` below.

 Default: `[]`